|

 improvements within a very short period of time.
 Results that were significant enough to be

 reported in the national business press and also national television.
+Let me say

+and of Toyota in particular.
 Let me

-kaizen, and of Toyota in particular.

-predecessors; World Class Manufacturing, Just-in-time, and so forth.
-But there is something that is wrong with
+But there is something that is wrong with Lean (and Six Sigma) and I

-Lean (and Six Sigma) and I want to try to explain this.
-There
+want to try to explain this.
+There is

-is something that is wrong, and it is on two levels.
+something that is wrong, and it is on two levels.
 The first is simply mechanistic, all of the

 Western interpretations of Lean freely leave out things that the Japanese do do, and add in things that the Japanese do not do.
 I’ve tried to describe the critical parts

-of this in the introduction
+of this in the introduction to healthcare.
+That may seem like an odd

-seem like an odd place to address these issues, but healthcare like many
+place to address these issues, but healthcare like many parts of industry and

-parts of industry and services, is applying Lean and suffers hugely as a
+services, is applying Lean and suffers hugely as a consequence and doesn’t

-consequence and doesn’t even know it.
+even know it.
 More

 importantly, however, is not the mis-representation of the mechanics, but